 24.6 Annual Awards Banquet

 24.6.1 Location, date and details of the Annual Awards Banquet to be determined by the Board of Directors with the advice of the Athlete and Coaches Representatives.

+24.7 Regular Meetings of the House of Delegates

+24.7.1 Regular meetings of the House of Delegates may be held in accordance with a schedule adopted by the Board of Directors at their meeting coinciding with the LSC Annual HOD meeting.